internet-identity-labs/nfid-docs/content/en/developer/embed/iframe.md

 ### 2\.
 Set iframe properties

-A container element of type `HTMLElement` and the NFID provider URL of type `string` are the only required options, but we suggest adding the handlers and customizing your colors.
+Although a container element of type `HTMLElement` and the NFID provider URL of type `string` are the only *required* options, the handlers are strongly recommended since you're unlikely to have a properly functioning application without them.

 The full interface looks like this: